Diagnosis of schizophrenia: Comorbidities

 People with schizophrenia often have additional mental health problems such as anxiety, depressive, or substance-use disorders.
 Schizophrenia occurs along with obsessive-compulsive disorder (OCD) considerably more often than could be explained by chance.
 An estimated 21% to 47% of patients with schizophrenia have a substance misuse disorder at some time in their life, and the chances of developing a substance misuse disorder is significantly higher among patients with a psychotic illness.
 All of these factors result in an increased range of clinical presentations and suggest a significant etiological heterogeneity.

 Sex differences

 Schizophrenia is diagnosed 1.4 times more frequently in males than females, with onset peaking at ages 20–28 years for males and 4–10 years later in females.
 Females show more psychotic and affective symptoms than males, and have less social impairment.
 Men present more often with negative symptoms and disorganization.
 These differences are likely due to the protective effects of estrogen and are correlated with estrogen expression.

+Prelingually deaf persons

+Usually, psychiatric diagnostics is carried out orally.
+Thus, the question about schizophrenia in prelingually deaf persons rises.
+Only few reports exist.
+A review points out that acoustic hallucinations of normal hearing schizophrenic people correspond to visual and tactile hallucinations of prelingually deaf persons.
+Also, the structure of the (sign-) language is altered in ill persons.
+As a follow, "schizophrenia does not depend on the acoustic part of language or the acquisition of spoken language".